universal-vue/docs/guide/usage.md

 ```

 Purpose of this plugin is to rewrite the final HTML output of your pages to
-include coorectly modern bundle and legacy bundle for old browsers.
+include correctly modern bundle and legacy bundle for old browsers.